 2 Value for money

 Hostels are known to be cheap, but that doesn't mean they aren't good quality.
 This is just a negative stigma that's totally wrong about most hostels.
-When you pay for a hostel, you won’t just get a bed but also Wifi, free breakfast, free walking tours and fantastic service.
+When you pay for a hostel, you won’t just get a bed but also Wifi, free walking tours and fantastic service.
 For proof, just take look at the hostel images on St Christopher's Inns and the rooms are great!

 3 There’s always something going on at the hostel bar